 07 of 24

 If you have not discovered the green flower craze, Greenline coneflowers are a great introduction to this versatile bloom color.
 A stand of Greenline adds textural interest to the sunny border, but these chartreuse beauties really shine when planted alongside magenta or hot pink flowers.

-Greenline is a relatively early bloomer by coneflower standards, producing flowers in June to August.
+Greenline is a relatively early bloomer by coneflower standards, producing flowers from June to August.
 It grows 18 to 24 inches in height and is suitable for USDA hardiness zones 3 to 8.

 08 of 24

 The Dutch have provided so many new flower introductions, and this garden exclamation point, Hot Papaya from breeder Arie Blom, is no exception.
-Newly opened flowers start off with a brilliant gold hue, which transition to a tropical flame orange.
+Newly opened flowers start off with a brilliant gold hue, which transition to tropical flame orange.
 The flowers shine among other bright yellow and red flowers, but also stand out when combined with cool blue flowers.

 This is a medium-sized coneflower at 32 inches in height and is a typical coneflower in all other habits, suitable for USDA hardiness zones 4 to 9 and blooming from mid-summer to fall.Continue to 9 of 24 below.